Packet View

 Comparing Packets

-The Compare Packets window show two packets as in the Packet View, this window compares the packets and highlight the differences between them.
-To do so, select 2 packets in the Traffic View or Results View (you can press and hold the Ctrl key to select multiple packets), right click on one of the selected packets and select the Compare Packets menu item on the context menu.
+The Packet View can also be used to compare packets and highlight the differences between them.
+To do so, click on the first packet on the Traffic View.
+Press and hold the Ctrl key on your keyboard.
+Click on the packet to compare to.
+Right click on one of the selected packets.
+Select the Compare Packets menu item.
 The Compare Packets window will appear highlighting the differences between both packets in red (see the figure below).
 The fields with different values will be already expanded on the tree representation although, only OTA fields will be compared.
+Select the checkbox at the top of the window to also include the Frame Information (non OTA fields) in the comparison.

 Note that is recommended to disable the Auto Scroll option before selecting the packets to be compared from the Traffic View.